NFDI4Microbiota FlexFund 2026

 ChEMBL Submission Workflow

-Nextflow DSL2 pipeline that generates six ChEMBL-ready submission files from simple tabular inputs — no manual formatting.
+Nextflow DSL2 pipeline that generates seven ChEMBL-ready submission files from simple tabular inputs..

 WP4